Akeem Hunt

-Akeem Bernard Hunt (born February 22, 1993) is a gridiron football running back for the Ottawa Redblacks of the Canadian Football League (CFL).
+Akeem Bernard Hunt (born February 22, 1993) is an American former professional football running back.
 He was signed by the New York Giants as an undrafted free agent in 2015.
 He played college football at Purdue University.
-He also has played for the Houston Texans, Baltimore Ravens, Kansas City Chiefs, Tennessee Titans and Orlando Apollos of the Alliance of American Football (AAF).
+He was also a member of the Baltimore Ravens, Houston Texans, Kansas City Chiefs, Orlando Apollos, Tennessee Titans, and Ottawa Redblacks.

-Early years
+Early life

 Hunt attended and played high school football at Newton High School.

 College career

 During his college football career at Purdue, Hunt rushed for 2,035 yards on 371 carries with 11 rushing touchdowns, six receiving touchdowns, and three kick return touchdowns.